 - A controversial example, good or bad depending on the individual.
 In the Meta-Crossover Fandom Wars, The My Little Pony: Friendship is Magic faction wins after being forced into a corner and using their superweapon, which sucked Earth through the My Little Pony Rift, causing all sentient life to restart from the beginning of their lives as ponies and all of Earth's man-made constructs, save for a few, to be destroyed.
 Captain Pio, the one who made the final decision to use their weapon, is mentioned in the epilogue to normally think about whether what he did was right.
 He can never think of a reason that it wasn't.

-- The Pony POV Series chapter "Epilogue" depicts a Bad Future ruled by Discord where he won and is completely unopposed, with the Brainwashed and Crazy Twilight as his Dragon and others having gone to the extremes of their brainwashing.
+- The Pony POV Series chapter "Epilogue" depicts a Bad Future ruled by Discord where he won and is completely unopposed, with the Brainwashed and Crazy Twilight as The Dragon and others having gone to the extremes of their brainwashing.
 Let's put it this way, the dead rising from the grave to devour their loved ones is the least disturbing thing under Discord's reign.

 - The Star Wars universe gets turned into this during Revenge of the Sith, and it takes three whole movies and over 20 years to even begin to set it right.